isir/greta/build_tutorial.md

 ```
 The path in the ``antfile`` is relative to the path of the current project.

-With the dependent JARs are taen care of, we are ready to compile our project.
+With the dependent JARs taken care of, we are ready to compile our project.
 This task is to do the compilation:
 ```xml
 <property name="src.dir" location="src" />
 <property name="classes.dir" location="compilation" />